 When the complaint has little to do with the cats

 As anybody with years of experience handling complaint calls can attest, some calls that appear to be cat-related are, at their core, actually disputes between neighbors, roommates or even spouses.
 In these situations, one party uses the cats as leverage against another party.
-Obviously, there’s little that CCP staff (or the shelter’s enforcement staff) can do to resolve such disputes, and attempts to do so (e.g., issuing citations, removing the cats) may actually backfire, with the case appearing to be closed when in fact the dispute is unresolved and growing more contentious.
+Obviously, there’s little that CCP staff (or the shelter’s field services staff) can do to resolve such disputes, and attempts to do so (e.g., issuing citations, removing the cats) may actually backfire, with the case appearing to be closed when in fact the dispute is unresolved and growing more contentious.

 “Be sure to provide plenty of information and resources for both parties, not only to assist the feeder but also to help satisfy the complaining party.
 For feeders, provide contact information for the CCP staff and information on the process and how the program works.
 For the complaining party, provide humane resources to help deter the cats from their property and provide honest information about how the community cat program works.
 You don’t want the complaining party to find out that the cats will be returned after the fact.”